-The accompanying financial statements are intended to reflect the financial position and changes in financial position for the Transportation Development Act (TDA) Article 4, Section 99260(a) Fund (TDA Fund) of the City of San Buenaventura, California, (City) only and are not intended to present fairly the financial position or results of operations of the City in accordance with accounting principles generally accepted in the United States of America.
+The accompanying financial statements are intended to reflect the financial position and changes in financial position for the Transportation Development Act (TDA) Article 4, Section 99260(a) Fund (TDA Fund) of the City of Port Hueneme, California, (City) only and are not intended to present fairly the financial position or results of operations of the City in accordance with accounting principles generally accepted in the United States of America.

 Pursuant to Section 99260(a) of the California Public Utilities Code, Article 4 monies are to be used only for public transportation.
-Funding for this program is authorized by the County of Ventura and is paid to the City on behalf of the Gold Coast Transit District.
+Funding for this program is authorized by the County of Ventura and is paid to the City on behalf of the Gold Coast Transit District (GCTD).
+The Article 4 funds are passed through GCTD, the City is not the direct claimant.